mmahmoudighaznavi/Airline-Pipelines-ADS507/README.md

                    db='ads507airlines') #this might need to be db='airlines_full_db' if you directly downloaded the full database
 ```

-After establishing the MySQL connection, verify you are able to connect with the following Python code:
+After establishing the MySQL connection, verify you are able to connect with the following Python code (this is also in the notebook):
 ```python
 tableNames = pd.read_sql("""SHOW TABLES""", conn)